Geology of Libya

 The geology of Libya formed on top of deep and poorly understood Precambrian igneous and metamorphic crystalline basement rock.
 Most of the country is intra-craton basins, filled with thick layers of sediment.
 The region experienced long-running subsidence and terrestrial sedimentation during the Paleozoic, followed by phases of volcanism and intense folding in some areas, and widespread flooding in the Mesozoic and Cenozoic due to a long marine transgression.
 Libya has the largest hydrocarbon reserves in Africa, as well as deposits of evaporites.

-Stratigraphy, tectonics & geologic history
+Stratigraphy, tectonics and geologic history

 Libya is underlain by Precambrian igneous and metamorphic basement rock, which only outcrops at a few locations.
 These ancient rocks include schist, gneiss, quartzite and granite, known from boreholes.

 Paleozoic (539-251 million years ago)

 An angular unconformity separates the overlying Hassaouna sandstones from lower Precambrian rocks.
 These sandstones are inferred to be Cambrian rocks, formed at the beginning of the Paleozoic.
 In some cases, purple and blue Murizidie series rocks intercalate the sandstones.
 Orogeny related sedimentation continued through the Ordovician, until a period of tectonic calm in the Silurian.
 Early Devonian rocks appear to be missing from Libyan stratigraphy.
 Devonian rocks begin with the Tadrari coarse sandstones, which formed during a period of land subsidence that continued into the Early Carboniferous.